Conduct and Compliance FAQs

 Yes.
 Beginning with the fall 2021 semester, the Office of Student Conduct will offer all of our services both in person and virtually.
 Our physical office location in 120 Boucke building will be open for drop-in and scheduled appointments and each staff member can schedule a phone call via Zoom as requested.

 Katy Larkin email@example.com

 - I am supposed to participate in an investigation.
 What should I do?

-Our investigators are continuing to work with students, but these meetings are occurring virtually in light of the University’s shift to remote learning.
-Although this shift may impact the speed at which investigations occur, we are still committed to conducting a fair, thorough, and efficient investigation.
+Our investigators are continuing to work with students, but these meetings are occurring mostly in a virtual setting.
+Although this may impact the speed at which investigations occur, we are still committed to conducting a fair, thorough, and efficient investigation.
 We appreciate our students’ understanding of the necessary adjustments.

-At this time investigators will be reaching out to students via email to schedule Zoom interviews with witnesses, victims, and others who may be able to provide valuable information.
-These emails will include the date and time of the Zoom interview and the link for the Zoom.
-Investigators ask that students reply to those emails to confirm their attendance at the scheduled Zoom meeting.
+At this time investigators will be reaching out to students via email to schedule interviews with witnesses, victims, and others who may be able to provide valuable information.
+These emails will include the date and time of the interview and how the interview will be held (i.e. Zoom, phone, in-person).
+Investigators ask that students reply to those emails to confirm their attendance at the scheduled meeting.